 What Is The Crown Season 5 Release Date?

-Unfortunately, a release date for The Crown season 5 is yet to be announced.
-As Deadline reports, production on the Netflix epic’s fifth series doesn't begin until June 2021.
+Unfortunately, a release date for The Crown Season 5 is yet to be announced.
+As Variety reported in May, production on the Netflix epic’s fifth series doesn't begin until July 2021, in London.
 So, it's safe to assume season 5 won't be arriving on the streaming service until 2022 at the earliest.

 What's The Plot Of The Crown Season 5?